ayuuushhh/advanced-python-notes/README.md

-# advanced-python-notes
+# Advanced Python Notes
-This is a Jupyter Notebook that explains concepts relating to OOP, API's, Functional Programming, Web-scraping, and File manipulation.
+This is a Jupyter Notebook that explains concepts relating to OOP, APIs, Functional Programming, Web-scraping, and File manipulation.